 “Always be joyful.
 Never stop praying” (1 Thes.
 5:16-17).

-Parents and guardians as schools deal with COVID-19 and try to open safely in-person and provide option for online.
-Frontline caregivers.
-Our congregation, community, area churches, and businesses.
-Those grieving lost loved ones, friends, and co-workers.
-Those in the military: Anthony A., Cpt.
+Remember our friends and family in the military including Anthony A., Cpt.
 Laura C, Cpt.
 Sean C, Pvt.
 William C, US Army, 2nd Lt Michael C, USAF, S. Sgt.
-Richard E, head injury victims.
+Richard E, and those suffering from traumatic head injury.

 What is Prayer?